 A favoured backpackers’ hangout spot, Kanjana offers an extensive menu with regional and national Thai specialties, all perfectly spiced and made with fresh ingredients.
 Tucked away in side street off Rachadamnoen Road, the inconspicuous restaurant has simple furniture, low prices and no-fuss service.
 Don’t forget to round off the experience with the sweet mango sticky rice dessert.

-The Lemongrass Restaurant serves magnificent Thai cuisine following traditional recipes in a basic setting; as the restaurant’s motto itself states: “no view, but tasty'”.
-Take your pick then from a menu offering all the traditional favorites as well as authentic Northern meals.
-The tom yum soup is an extraordinary fusion of flavors.
+The Lemongrass Restaurant serves magnificent Thai cuisine following traditional recipes in a basic setting; as the restaurant’s motto itself states: “no view, but tasty”.
+Take your pick from a menu offering all the traditional favourites as well as authentic Northern meals.
+The tom yum soup is an extraordinary fusion of flavours.

 The vegetarian scene is steadily growing in Chiang Mai, but Taste from Heaven continues to stand out from its competitors.
 The culinary focus here lies on traditional recipes with some Indian influences; try the feather-light samosas.
-Skilled head chef Nan spent five years in Australia before returning to her hometown to open the restaurant and cook up creative dishes full of intense flavors.
+Skilled head chef Nan spent five years in Australia before returning to her home town to open the restaurant and cook up creative dishes full of intense flavours.

-The Dhara Devi Hotel is one of the city’s most impressive hotels and also offers gourmet cuisine prepared by some of Thailand’s most skillful chefs.
-Situated outside the city center, the Dhara Devi was modeled in the style of Madalay palaces and its Thai restaurant, Le Grand Lanna, has been set up with intricate wooden pavilions and other Lanna features.
-The food is a mixture of Northern and classic dishes, eaten on the terrace or inside the salon and usually accompanied by traditional music and dance.
+The Dhara Devi Hotel is one of the city’s most impressive hotels and also offers gourmet cuisine prepared by Thailand’s most skillful chefs.
+Situated outside the city centre, the Dhara Devi was modelled in the style of Madalay palaces and its Thai restaurant, Le Grand Lanna, has been set up with intricate wooden pavilions and other Lanna features.
+The food is a mixture of Northern and traditional dishes, eaten on the terrace or inside the salon and usually accompanied by traditional music and dance.